M81 and M82

 M81 – Bode’s Galaxy

-Also cataloged as NGC 3031, Bode’s galaxy is a spiral galaxy about 10 degrees northwest of the star, Dubhe.
-Larger telescopes will reveal the spiral structure of M81 under dark skies.
+Also cataloged as NGC 3031, Bode’s Galaxy is a spiral galaxy about 10 degrees northwest of the star, Dubhe.
+Using a telescope with a large aperture, it is possible to reveal the spiral structure of M81 under dark skies.

 M82 – The Cigar Galaxy

-The Cigar galaxy is an edge-on galaxy only 38 arc-minutes from M81.
-This galaxy appears as a “rod of light” in modest telescopes, while larger ‘scopes will reveal the dark patches across the surface.
+The Cigar galaxy is an irregular galaxy (or starburst galaxy) that lies only 38 arc-minutes from M81 when viewed from Earth.
+This galaxy appears as a “rod of light” in modest telescopes, while larger telescopes will reveal the dark patches across the surface.

 The starburst activity in M82 is thought to have been triggered by interacting with M81 over millions of years.
 An interesting story about M82, is the unknown radio waves that were detected from this galaxy in 2010 by the Jodrell Bank Observatory.